tryjumping/dose-response/DEVELOPER-NOTES.md

 Requires Rust 1.31 (the code uses the [Rust 2018 edition][edition]).

-The published release (version 1.0) uses SDL2, but the master (and future releases) uses pure Rust windowing libraries instead.
+The published release (versions 1.0 and 1.1) uses SDL2, but the master (and future releases) uses pure Rust windowing libraries instead.

 Dependencies